usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/config/config-database.rst

 For more information on PerconaDB, see `http://www.percona.com <http://www.percona.com>`_

-..note : By default no mechanism is configured to backup the contents of the UForge database.
+..note:: By default no mechanism is configured to backup the contents of the UForge database.
 PerconaDB can be configured as a cluster or in master-slave mode to provide reliability and to have a replicate of the data.
 Regular backups of the database should also be done.
-Please refer to “Chapter 6: UForge Backup Guidelines” for more information.